dmchughaxway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 ### Updated cipher scheme

-The cipher scheme for all encrypted data in the system (such as Database/LDAP passwords, Private keys, and son on) has been enhanced to use PBKDF2 (Password based key derivation function 2) with more secure parameters.
+The cipher scheme for all encrypted data in the system (such as Database/LDAP passwords, Private keys, and so on) has been enhanced to use PBKDF2 (Password based key derivation function 2) with more secure parameters.
 This reduces vulnerability to brute force attacks.

 This feature has introduced changes related to how sensitive data is managed, how data can be encrypted in custom libraries or Policy Studio script filters, and how data can be migrated between environments, for example, from this release onwards, encrypted KPS data can no longer be transferred directly between environments.